dugbonsai/mongodb-to-couchbase/README.md

 # mongodb-to-couchbase
 Code to assist with one-time migration of data from MongoDB to Couchbase.

+**couchbaseexample**
+Full Java console application that demonstrates how to connect to a Couchbase cluster, perform key/value operations, and execute secondary lookups via N1QL queries using the Couchbase Java SDK.

+**mongoexample**
+Full Java console application that demonstrates how to connect to a MongoDB cluster, perform key/value operations, and execute secondary lookups using the MongoDB Java SDK.

 **transform.js**
 Couchbase Eventing function to transform MongoDB export data in real time as it is imported into Couchbase.